List of Microsoft Surface accessories

-The Microsoft Surface touchscreen Windows computers and interactive whiteboards designed and developed by Microsoft.
+Microsoft Surface is a family of touchscreen Windows computers and interactive whiteboards designed and developed by Microsoft.
 Since its release in 2012, there have been various Surface accessories over the years.
 Most prominently, are the Surface keyboard covers and the Surface Pen, which were both introduced at launch.
 While the keyboard covers have all been sold independently of the Surface devices, the initial release of the Surface and Surface Pro had bundle options, which bundled the black Touch Cover.
 The Surface Pen has been included with all Surface line and Surface Pro line devices up until the release of the fifth-generation Surface Pro, where Microsoft decided to unbundle the Surface Pen.

 Accessories

 Surface Touch Cover

 The original touch cover came with 80 touch sensors and was pressure sensitive.
 With the release of the Surface 2 a Touch Cover 2 was announced which increased the number of sensors to 1,092 and added backlit keys while being thinner than the original Touch Cover.
 In addition, the Touch Cover 2 also supported key gestures and was backwards compatible with the first generation Surface devices.
 Microsoft never made another Touch Cover after the release of the Surface Pro 3.

 It is compatible with the Surface 2.